How many wireless sensors can be supported by a Omega Link Wireless Gateway?

-In general no because the wireless smart sensor is not NEMA or IP65/67 rated.
+In general no because the wireless smart sensor is not NEMA or IP rated.
 It can however be placed outdoors as long as it is not exposed to weather elements directly.
-Look for Omega’s upcoming IF-006-1-EU that is designed for outdoor use.
+Look for Omega’s new IF-006-1-EU that is designed for outdoor use.

 Why are there two ethernet ports on some models?